DrCopyPaste/RecNForget/README.md

 (downloading is currently only allowed for github users it seems)

 # upcoming features in next release
+- selected file control now also shows file size and play length
+- removed borders from textboxes

 # Features missing for version 1.0
 - allow toggling input source (default output, or maybe mic/something else)?